-To set up the IP camera, enable the "IP camera mode".
-Although the live stream is available on your local network only, it is still recommended to enable the "Password required" option, which will protect your live stream from unauthorized access.
+To turn on the IP camera mode, go to the camera setting, open "Smart Home & IP Camera…" and enable the "IP camera mode".
+Although the live stream is available on your local network only, it is still recommended to also enable the "Password required" option, which will protect your live stream from unauthorized access.

 Connecting to the live stream

-To connect to your IP camera, you need its IP address.
+When you have the IP camera mode enabled, you can connect to your camera from any media player.
+To connect to your camera, you need its IP address.
 IP address can be obtained by clicking on the "Show camera IP addresses…" option.
 Current IP addresses will be shown for HLS and RTSP protocols.
 Choose one and click on the icon to copy the address to the clipboard.
 You can then send it or share it to your media player.
 The camera IP address can change from time to time (depending on your home router), so if the media player doesn't connect to the camera, check if you have camera's current IP address.